Tennis-Djokovic recovers from stuttering start to reach Monte Carlo round three | Sports-Games

 Djokovic was then business like in the second set, leaving no chance of a comeback for his opponent, who suddenly felt the court was too big for him.
 The double French Open champion, who suffered an opening-round exit here last year, will next face Lorenzo Musetti or the 16th seed's Italian compatriot Luca Nardi.

-Gakhov went for his shots and claimed the first service break to lead 4-3, only for the Serbian to break right back and take the opening set by winning the tiebreak 7-5.
-Djokovic was then business like in the second set, leaving no chance of a comeback for his opponent, who suddenly felt the court was too big for him.
+"It was probably, if you can call it this way, an ugly tennis win for me today," Djokovic said.
+"I haven't played my best, particularly in the first set.
+And I kind of expected that that was going to happen in a way with swirly conditions, a lot of wind today, changing directions.

-The double French Open champion, who suffered an opening-round exit here last year, will next face Lorenzo Musetti or the 16th seed's Italian compatriot Luca Nardi.
+"It's different practising and then playing an official match on clay, where I guess no two bounces are the same.
+It's always quite unpredictable what's going to happen.
+But all in all, I'm just pleased with the way I held my nerves I think in the important moments and I managed to clinch the two-set win."
 German Alexander Zverev, who suffered a serious ankle injury in his French Open semi-final clash against Rafael Nadal, was back on the claycourts with a 3-6 6-2 6-4 first-round win against Kazakhstan's Alexander Bublik.

 Spain's Nadal, who triumphed a record 11 times at the Monte Carlo Country Club, is absent after failing to recover from a hip injury that has kept him away from the courts since the Australian Open.
 His compatriot Carlos Alcaraz is also missing the tournament with hand and back problems.

-Later on Tuesday, second seed Stefanos Tstitsipas will take on Frenchman Benjamin Bonzi.
+Later on Tuesday, second seed Stefanos Tstitsipas barely broke sweat to reach the third round against Frenchman Benjamin Bonzi, who abandoned with a wrist injury while trailing 4-1 in the first set.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)